What is Rezum treatment?

 What does the Rezum procedure involve?

-The procedure involves the delivery of water vapour into targeted prostate tissue to shrink the enlarged tissue over time.
+The procedure involves the delivery of water vapour into targeted prostate tissue to shrink the enlarged prostate tissue over time.
 This relieves obstruction, improving the strength of the flow of urine and urinary symptoms.

 The procedure may be delivered with local anaesthesia, under sedation, or with a light general anaesthetic.
 Once the anaesthetic has taken effect, your consultant will inject water vapour into the targeted prostate tissue.
 Each injection takes only 9 seconds, with an average of 4 to 6 injections needed.